syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 ![Tooltip customization support in WinUI Chart](Interactive-Features_images/Interactive-Features_img8.png)

 N> The `ChartTooltipBehavior` is commonly used for all series to customize the tooltip.
-You can use the attached `ChartTooltip` properties in a series if you need to customize the appearance of the tooltip based on a particular series.
+If you need to customize the appearance of the tooltip based on a particular series, you can use the attached `ChartTooltip` properties in a series.
 Series attached properties are considered as a high precedence.